Kaijove/OverHead/README.md

 Somewhere above you, there is probably an aeroplane.

-**OVERHEAD lets you see it.**
+**OVERHEAD lets you see it. ✈️**

-Open the app, choose your location, and watch aircraft move across the sky around you in real time.
+Open the app, choose your location, and discover the aircraft flying above and around you in real time.
+See where they are, where they're heading, how high they are, and watch them move across the sky.

+But OVERHEAD is more than just a live aircraft map.

+🌤️ **Switch between day and night.** Explore the sky on a clean daytime map, or turn on **Night Flight** for a darker, atmospheric view with city lights, roads and runways glowing beneath you.

+🧭 **Rotate the world around you.** Move, zoom and rotate the map, follow the compass, and explore the sky from whichever direction you want.

+🎧 **Listen while you watch.** OVERHEAD includes ambient music designed for different moods — from calm sounds for studying or working to atmospheric tracks for late-night sky watching.

+✨ **Discover hidden places.** Some locations around the world hide special ambient experiences.
+Explore the map, find them, and unlock new sounds as you travel.

+🌍 **Search anywhere.** You don't have to be where you are.
+Search for a city or place and see what the sky looks like there.

-Rotate the map.
-Follow the compass.
-Put on some ambient music.
-Leave it open while you're studying, working, relaxing — or just wondering what's flying above your head.
+You can leave OVERHEAD open while studying, working, relaxing, listening to music, or simply wondering what's flying above you.

-Then, when an aircraft crosses your position...
+And when an aircraft gets close to your position...

+**Look up. ✈️**

 **look up. ✈️**